-Admission to the College of Micronesia-FSM is based primarily upon evidence of the student's ability to profit from the educational programs of the College.
-The admissions policy is established by the Board of Regents and administered by the President of the College through the Committee on Recruitment, Admissions, and Retention.
+Admission to the College of Micronesia-FSM is based primarily upon evidence of the student's ability to profit from the educational programs of the college.
+The admissions policy is established by the Board of Regents and administered by the President of the College through the Committee on Recruitment, Admissions, and Retention (RAR).
 All records submitted by applicants become the property of the College.

-Admissions into degree programs: Admission into degree programs is open at the beginning of both the Fall and Spring semesters.
+Admissions into degree programs

+Admission into degree programs is open at the beginning of both the Fall and Spring semesters.

+Admissions Criteria

-Admissions Criteria: Applicants must meet the following admission requirements to be matriculated into a degree program:
+Applicants must meet the following admission requirements to be matriculated into a degree program:

-- Have graduated or will graduate from high school at the end of the current school year, or have a General Educational Development (GED) certificate; - Have a minimum high school grade point average of 2.0 as measured on a 4.0 scale, or a minimal score of 35 on each section and an average score of 45 for all five sections of the GED test; and - Be accepted by the Committee on Recruitment, Admissions and Retention.
+- Have graduated or will graduate from high school at the end of the current school year, or have a General Educational Development (GED) certificate; - Have a minimum high school grade point average of 2.0 as measured on a 4.0 scale, or a minimal score of 35 on each section and an average score of 45 for all five sections of the GED test; and - Be accepted by the college's committee on RAR.

+Special Consideration

-Special Consideration: Applicants with a grade point average (GPA) below 2.0 from high school will not be admitted to the College unless they have had considerable job experience or training since high school and can furnish recommendations from prior training programs, agencies or employers.
+Applicants with a grade point average (GPA) below 2.0 from high school will not be admitted to the College unless they have had considerable job experience or training since high school and can furnish recommendations from prior training programs, agencies or employers.
 COM- FSM entrance test (COMET) scores will be given primary consideration for these applicants.
-Upon recommendation of the Committee on Recruitment, Admissions and Retention (RAR), the President may approve special admission.
+Upon recommendation of the committee on RAR, the college's president may approve special admission.